• Alzheimer’s & dementia

 At the end of their illness, some of the signs that they are transitioning may include:

-It is not unusual for a loved one to be unaware of these symptoms.
-Medical professionals can help ensure that dementia patients are as physically comfortable as possible in the last days and weeks of their life.
+It is not unusual for a person with dementia to be unaware of these symptoms.
+Medical professionals can help ensure that they are as physically comfortable as possible in the last days and weeks of their lives.

 Aside from reaching out to a clergy or spiritual leader, there are specific ways that healthcare professionals can help during the final stages of dementia.
 This care typically involves two types: